CGI Security Documentation

 chmod 4755 cgiwrap

-Hardlink or symlink nph-cgiwrap, nph-cgiwrapd, cgiwrapd to
+Hardlink or symlink nph-cgiwrap, nph-cgiwrapd, and cgiwrapd to cgiwrap in the same directory.

-- ln [-s] cgiwrap cgiwrapd
+ln [-s] cgiwrap cgiwrapd

-- ln [-s] cgiwrap nph-cgiwrap
+ln [-s] cgiwrap nph-cgiwrap

 ln [-s] cgiwrap nph-cgiwrapd